 - 1/2 tsp fine sea salt

 - 1 tsp vinegar

 - 1/2 tsp mustard

 Place the potatoes in a large pan and cover with plenty of water.
-I prefer to boil the potatoes in their skin especially for salads, as they don't become mushy even when they are tender.

 In a separate pan, boil the eggs for at least 15 minutes until hard.
 You can also boil the eggs in the same pan with the potatoes, if you wish.

 Drain the water and leave them to cool.